isomerpages/moe-greendalesec/_greendale-xperience/Direct School Admission/DSA : Outdoor  Adventure.md

 <p>Understand team dynamics</p>
 </li>
 <li>
-<p>Learn about the wide array of different leadership styles to lead a high
+<p>Learn about the wide array of different leadership styles to lead a high-performance
-performance team</p>
+team</p>
 </li>
 <li>
 <p>Be introduced to the Risk Analysis and Management System (RAMS) framework